REGULATION (EU) 2017/745 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL

 (f) In the case of devices placed on the market with a measuring function, a description of the methods used in order to ensure the accuracy as given in the specifications.

 (g) If the device is to be connected to other device(s) in order to operate as intended, a description of this combination/configuration including proof that it conforms to the general safety and performance requirements when connected to any such device(s) having regard to the characteristics specified by the manufacturer.

 Dr. Hekmat CONSULTING

-Quality Management & Regulatory Affairs Medical Devices & Combination products
+Regulatory Affairs & Quality Management, Class III Medical Devices & Combination products

-Since 1994, effective Strategic & Operative expertise in Quality Management & Regulatory Affairs for Medical Devices industry Market Access, within the fields of Arterial implants, Heart & Vascular Surgery, Cardiology, Ophthalmology, Neuro-stimulation, Orthopedics, Dental Care, Modern Wound Care, Regional Anesthesia, Minimal Invasive Surgery, Navigated Robotic Surgery, OCT, CT & NMR digital Imaging (3D), and in vitro Diagnostics.
+25+ years of effective Strategic & Operative expertise in Clinical & Regulatory Affairs plus Quality Management for Medical Devices industry.
+Market Access, within the medical fields of Arterial implants, Cardiology, open Heart & Vascular Surgery, Ophthalmology, Neuro-stimulation, Orthopedics, Dental Care, Modern Wound Care, Regional Anesthesia, Minimal Invasive Surgery, Navigated Robotic Surgery, OCT, CT & NMR digital Imaging (3D), and in vitro Diagnostics.

-Technical Documentation (DHF, DMR, DHR) including Analysis & Evaluation of Product Function & Safety, Biocompatibility, Packaging, Labeling (UDI), Sterilization, Laboratory results, Software & Hardware.
+Technical Documentation (DHF, DMR, DHR), STED, including Analysis & Evaluation of Product Function & Safety, Biocompatibility, Packaging, Labeling (UDI), Sterilization, Laboratory results, Software & Hardware.

 Compliance to applicable Standards (ISO, IEC, EN, MIL).